kumpmati/superactions-docs/guide/getting-started.md

 });
 ```

-The `superAPI` function takes in a config object with the following fields:
+The `endpoint` function takes in a config object with the following fields:

 ### `path`